codeclinic/wp-spamfree/tags/1.5.7/readme.txt

 7. If have checked these, and still can't quite get it working, please post a support request in the comments section of the [WP-SpamFree release announcement blog post](http://www.hybrid6.com/webgeek/2007/11/wp-spamfree-1-wordpress-plugin-released.php).

 = Changelog =

-Version 1.5.8, released 03/30/08:

-* Modified to work with WordPress 2.5.
-WordPress 2.5 broke many plugins and themes.
-If you have any problems with 1.5.8, please submit a support request.

 Version 1.5.7, released 03/27/08: